-Part Two of the No-Budget Touring Bike experiment being long overdue, I started looking at possible tours I could do on an ultra-low budget within that three week window, and it didn’t take long for Land’s End to John O’Groats to come up.
+To follow on from the No-Budget Touring Bike experiment, I started looking at possible tours I could do on an ultra-low budget within that three week window, and it didn’t take long for Land’s End to John O’Groats to come up.
 Most riders complete it in between 10 and 14 lightly-loaded days on nice racing bikes, usually as a sporting challenge.
-I’d do it in a more leisurely fashion and on a crap bike, and so 21 days would be perfect.
+I’d do it in a more leisurely fashion and on a free bike, and so 21 days would be perfect.

 To seal the deal, I booked cheap trains from Bristol to Penzance (£26) and from Inverness back to Bristol (£39) so that I couldn’t opt out in favour of sitting around in my pants.
-The leaving date was just two days off at this point.
+The leaving date was just two days away.

 What I failed to consider at the time was that a 21-day time limit might be insufficient.
 I’d need to ride at least 50-60 miles a day, given just one rest day.
 And that’s before taking into account time spent navigating without GPS or detailed maps or a guidebook, fixing the crap bike, socialising, Instagram-ing (a necessary evil if I was to communicate the journey), and of course finding ways to actually feed myself without being able to pop into convenience stores or buy anything of any kind along the way!